Strong convergence of an adaptive time-stepping Milstein method for SDEs with monotone coefficients: Numerical examples

-For the non-commutative noise case we need to change the settings to $\hmax=[2^{-8}, 2^{-7}, 2^{-6}, 2^{-5}, 2^{-4}]$, the step size of the reference line as $2^{-10}$ and $\rho=2^2$.
-For the simulation of L\'evy area we followed the method in \cite[section 4.3]{higham2002maple}.
-Similarly, we see order one convergence from all method in Figure \ref{fig:2dConv} (e) and efficiency in (f).
+For $i=3$, the non-commutative noise case, take $\hmax=[2^{-8}, 2^{-7}, 2^{-6}, 2^{-5}, 2^{-4}]$, $ h_{\text{ref}}=2^{-11}$, $\rho=2^2$ and $X(0)=[3,4]^T$.
+To simulate the L\'evy areas we follow the method in \cite[Sec.
+4.3]{higham2002maple}, which is based on the Euler approximation of a system of SDEs.
+Again, we observe order one convergence for all methods in Figure \ref{fig:2dConv} (e) and that \texttt{AMil} is the most efficient in (f).
+Note that as \texttt{TSRK1} is only supported theoretically for commutative noise we do not consider it here.